ABOUT

 Our advanced diagnostics and exercise assessments significantly enhance basic health screens.
 We differ from other services in that we at Precision Longevity are looking at your health through a longevity lens providing unique insights and solutions that are implemented to extend your healthy life.
 Our programmes involve scheduled reassessments that involve re-testing and extensive data reviews that are used to “tweak” our clients management with the goal of constantly optimizing health.

-If certain tests have been done within the last three months, we may be able to use those, however, the biomarkers covered in our tests are more extensive, and we will check all the tests of interest that are part of our core group of blood analytes.
+If certain tests have been completed within the last three months, we may be able to use them; however, the biomarkers covered in our assessments tend to be more extensive, and we will check all the tests of interest that are part of our core group of blood analyses.

 Our location at 2 Lakeshore Road, St. Catharines, is designed to be a comfortable, open space for discussion and assessment of your personal health dashboard.